Health Care Benefits After Separating from the Military

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

 In this article and podcast, we cover the various healthcare options for military veterans and their family members after they leave the military.
 The options available to you may vary depending on when and where you served, how long you served, your type of discharge (and whether or not it was involuntary or at the conclusion of your contract), whether you served on active duty or in the Guard or Reserves, and other factors.
-We also cover health care through the Department of Veterans Affairs, buying health insurance through the Affordable Care Act, and health care options for people with low income.
+We also cover health care through the Department of Veterans Affairs, buying health insurance through the Affordable Care Act, and health care options for people with low incomes.

 Don’t Skip Health Insurance!

 One quick note before we begin – it’s very easy to gloss over health insurance when you are separating from the military – there are hundreds of other major things you need to consider, such as finding a job and a new place to live, and making ends meet so you don’t fall behind on bills.
 But health insurance is something you don’t want to be without.
-Medical bills are one of the leading causes of bankruptcy, and health insurance can often help you avoid major out of pocket expenses.
+Medical bills are one of the leading causes of bankruptcy, and health insurance can often help you avoid major out-of-pocket expenses.
 If possible, try to maintain your health coverage.

 TRICARE Eligibility After Separating from The Military